Itz0xAkira/KiraScript/README.md

 ## Features

-- Clean and minimalistic syntax.
+- Clean and minimalistic syntax because I have no idea how to implement other stuff :P.
 - Easy handling of variables and constants.
-- Functions (called "recipes") with support for nested logic.
+- Functions (called "recipes") with support for nested logic so you can write your awful code in a awful new language :D.
 - Built-in functions for common operations.
 - Support for dynamic and strongly typed variables.